Wilaya of Relizane massacres of 4 January 1998

 The massacres were attributed to the GIA, and had been preceded some days before by the Wilaya of Relizane massacres of 30 December 1997.
-They provoked mass population flight from the afflicted area - the population of Ramka, for instance, dropped from 9,200 in 1990 to 5,215 in 1998 - and led to international condemnation and calls for an independent investigation.
+They provoked mass population flight from the afflicted area.
+The population of Ramka, for instance, dropped from 9,200 in 1990 to 5,215 in 1998.
+They also led to international condemnation and calls for an independent investigation.